U.S. Citizen and Permanent Resident Graduate Students

 - Complete the Graduate PLUS Entrance Interview online.

 You must reapply for financial aid each year.
-Current RIT/NTID students are required to complete two forms:
+Current RIT/NTID students are required to complete:

 Priority deadline for filing the FAFSA is April 1 for the following academic year.
 The financial aid award year begins with the summer term and ends with the spring term.
 Students who apply by the priority deadline and who maintain satisfactory academic progress standards will receive full consideration for available funding.
 Late applications will be considered as long as funds remain available.
 In order to continue receiving need-based financial aid you must demonstrate financial need.
 If your financial need changes, your financial aid may also be adjusted.

 You must maintain satisfactory academic progress towards the completion of a degree program as defined in the RIT Graduate Bulletin.
 In general, assistance is available to students who complete 12 credit hours per semester and maintain a 2.0 (C) cumulative grade point average.